Student acknowledgements (2025)

 Jess Crawford, MN student, served on the Canadian Association of Schools of Nursing (CASN) Committee on Advancing SOGIESC Equity and Success, (2025).
 Promoting equitable, affirming, and inclusive environments for 2S LGBTQAI+ Nursing Students: Guidelines for Canadian Schools of Nursing.
 The full citation is as follows: Baker, C., Crawford, J., Daly, K., Dame, J., Ehsan, Z., Evans, M., Gauthier, M., Geen, W., Haghiri-Vijeh, R., Klien, A., Martin, R., Phillips, J.C., Slemon, A., & Ziegler, E. CASN Committee on Advancing SOGIESC Equity and Success.
 (2025).
 Promoting Equitable, Affirming, and Inclusive Environments for 2S LGBTQAI+ Nursing Students: Guidelines for Canadian Schools of Nursing (pp. 1-23).
 Canadian Association of Schools of Nursing. https://www.casn.ca/wp-content/uploads/2025/05/CASN-SOGIESC-Guidelines-2025-EN.pdf

-Ashley Hebert (advisor: Dr. Genevieve Thompson; internal member: Dr. Diana McMillan; external member: Dr. Katarina Lee) for successfully defending their Master of Nursing proposal on May 26, 2025, entitled, Exploring hospital nurses’ perceptions of advance care planning and the experience of caring for patients whose goals of care are known and unknown.
+Ashley Hebert (advisor: Dr. Genevieve Thompson; internal member: Dr. Diana McMillan; external member: Dr. Katarina Lee) successfully defended their Master of Nursing proposal on May 26, 2025, entitled, Exploring hospital nurses’ perceptions of advance care planning and the experience of caring for patients whose goals of care are known and unknown.